Anthony James (actor)

-Anthony James (born James Anthony; July 22, 1942 – May 26, 2020) was an American character actor who specialized in playing villains in films and television, many of them Westerns.
+Anthony James (born James Anthony; July 22, 1942 – May 26, 2020) was an American character actor who specialized in playing villains in films and television, mainly Westerns and crime dramas.

 Early life

 Anthony James was born James Anthony in Myrtle Beach, South Carolina, on July 22, 1942, as the only child of Greek immigrants George Anthony (1893–1951) and Marika Palla (1913–2008).
-He later reversed the order of his given name and surname for his acting career.
+He later reversed the order of his given name and surname for his acting career, as there was already a SAG member named 'James Anthony'.
+He cited Marlon Brando as a role model.